davidp84/SEPMA2/README.txt

  2.2 Log in

 This option will open when selecting '2' in the main menu prompt.
 Here, the program will ask you to give two inputs: email address and password.
-It will then prompt you to select either '1' for staff login or '2' for the technicians login.
-Each login will take you to the respective menu.
-If all fields are valid and the credentials match those on file you will be redirected to the menu which was selected.
+If all fields are valid and the credentials match those on file you will be redirected to either the staff menu or the technician's menu based off your log in details.

 A technician may log in with their credentials: